-BoatUS Consumer Affairs provides information to boat buyers, sellers and owners, and operates as an informal dispute mediation service and a salvage arbitration program.
+BoatUS Consumer Affairs provides information to boat buyers, sellers and owners, and operates a salvage arbitration program.

 BoatUS understands the concerns about coronavirus (COVID-19) may be causing anxiety and fear.
 Our priority is the health and safety of our customers, our employees, and the community.
 While we continue to monitor this situation closely, we're actively taking steps to make sure we're able to provide you with the service you need.
 Learn More